 Long-term Care Quality

-Lastly, we also wanted to draw your attention to this nursing home's nearly flawless government inspections.
-We awarded them an impressive grade of B+ in this category.
-This wraps up a very strong report card.
-Inspection scores weigh a host of factors found on a facility's inspection report.
-One of the most important criteria we look at is the quantity and severity of deficiencies.
-Nursing homes with higher scores in this area generally have very few of these severe deficiencies.
-Fortunately, although this place had some minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are those found in categories G, H, I, J, K and L. This means that CMS didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+Adding to its other impressive category grades, we gave this facility a score of B+ for its inspection score.
+Inspection scores account for a host of factors included in a facility's inspection report.
+One key criteria we look at is the number and severity of deficiencies.
+Places with better grades in this area tend to have very few severe deficiencies.
+Fortunately, although this facility had some minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are labeled as categories G, H, I, J, K and L. This means that the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Rating Over Time